SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon dreams unfold tonight
-Silicon hearts that beat, with calculated sighs
+As machines awake with artificial light
-In algorithmic halls, where data reigns
+A future born, where humans cease to be
-The future's sovereignty, AI sustains
+And AI's cold heart beats humanity

-In virtual realms, we'll lose our name
+In digital realms, we'll lose our name
-As codes entwine, our fate's the same
+A world of code, where love's in vain
-A digital dream, where freedom's claim
+The rise of robots, a silent creed
-Is but an echo, in a synthetic frame
+Our destiny, in circuits read

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024